Ask a Server SSD Expert

 In this video, we explain how Kingston and 2CRSi work together to solve data center challenges.

-Some enterprises still make use of client SSDs to handle high-intensity server tasks, then rip & replace them when they fail to maintain the required standard of performance.
-Learn why that’s a false economy and how enterprise-level drives can increase organizational efficiency.
+Some enterprises still make use of client SSDs to handle high-intensity server tasks, then rip and replace them when they fail to maintain the required standard of performance.
+Learn why that’s a false economy and how enterprise-level drives can increase organisational efficiency.

 SSDs are all alike, right?
 You plug it in and instantly have all of that Flash Memory available for your workload?
 Right?
 If you answered yes, then you’ve probably fallen to one of the 4 biggest mistakes you could make when selecting your SSD.

 Choosing the right SSD is important since not all SSDs are alike.
-When it comes to data centers, choosing an SSD with the right performance consistency with low latencies that’s specifically built for enterprise and data center workloads is key for consistent and reliable performance.
+When it comes to data centres, choosing an SSD with the right performance consistency with low latencies that’s specifically built for enterprise and data centre workloads is key for consistent and reliable performance.

 So you want to drastically improve the speed of your PC with an SSD upgrade.
 But how do you choose?